AUrhino/LogicMonitor_python/README.md

 # Python things
-This is a place for all things Python
+This is a place for all things LogicMonitor and Python

 ## Author
 Ryan Gillan